0

 The abbey forms a Latin cross, terminating at the head in a semicircle.
 The façade is quite plain, in contrast with the rest of the church.
 The Sainte-Chapelle is a delicate work of Rayonnant Gothic architecture.

-Text imported from Wikipedia article "Saint-Germer-de-Fly Abbey" and modified on 22 July 2019 under the CC-BY-SA 3.0 license.
+Text imported from Wikipedia article "Saint-Germer-de-Fly Abbey" and modified on July 22, 2019 according to the CC-BY-SA 4.0 International license.

 Participants